lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

    *  `DeserializePublicKey(bytes) -> pk`: Parse a fixed-length byte string to recover a public key pk.
 This function can fail if the input byte string is malformed.

+We define the following algorithms which are used to serialize and deseralize the CompositeCiphertextValue

+   *  `SerializeCiphertextValue(CompositeCiphertextValue) -> bytes`: Produce a fixed-length byte string encoding the CompositeCiphertextValue.

+   *  `DeserializeCipherTextValue(bytes) -> pk`: Parse a fixed-length byte string to recover a CompositeCiphertextValue.
+This function can fail if the input byte string is malformed.

 The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}).

 The KEM interface was chosen as the interface for a composite key establishment because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs as described in {{sec-RSAOAEPKEM}} and {{sec-DHKEM}} below.